CMSgov/design-system/rfcs/2021-11-whcm-support.md

 ### Risks

 - Overrides between the media queries outlined may not be a perfect 1:1 match - visual testing will be required
-- Support for `forced-colors` exists in all modern browsers, but the spec is still in draft mode so there's a risk the spec will change
+- Support for `forced-colors` exists in all modern browsers, but the spec is still in draft mode so the spec may change
 - Does our team have the bandwidth to tackle these issues?
 - There isn't a way to automate testing, so visual regressions within WHCM could potentially exist for awhile without detection